 Experts and customers rank Amica as an outstanding insurance company.
 Amica’s customers praise it for having agents who are quick to process claims while maintaining a professional demeanor.

 Amica’s agents are described as knowledgeable and friendly by current policyholders.
 The negative reviews cite issues with the company’s car insurance rates rather than its agents or service.
-Below, we discuss industry experts findings on Amica’s claims satisfaction.
-Overall, Amica has some of the best ratings we’ve seen for an insurance company.

 - Your tenure as an Amica policyholder